rod24574575/monorepo/packages/shopee-search-filter/README.md

 ## Features

-- Hide products that does not match any search keywords
+- Hide products that do not match any search keywords

 ## Install